 For years, traditional SEO strategies were the definitive way to ensure a high search engine ranking for a site.
-The right anchor text links, backlinks, and keywords were a vital part of a mathematical formula that determined SERP rankings.
+The right anchor text links, backlinks, and keywords were the predominant parts of the algorithmic formula that determined SERP rankings.
 However, after Google's many Panda and Penguin updates, the focus began to shift more toward the value of a site's content, and today it has shifted again to add people's feedback into the mix with social signals.

 What Can Social Signals Do?